ashkulz/NppFTP/index.md

 You can install it via the "Plugin Manager".
 In case the latest version is not available via the Plugin Manager, you can download it from [SourceForge](http://sourceforge.net/projects/nppftp/files/latest/download).

+## Support

+In case you need any help, please search the Github [issue tracker](https://github.com/ashkulz/NppFTP/issues) before creating a [new issue](https://github.com/ashkulz/NppFTP/issues/new).

 ## Usage

 To start using the plugin, use the **Show NppFTP Window** option from the plugins menu, or use the Notepad++ toolbar button.
 To find some information about the plugin, use the **About NppFTP** option from the menu.
 There is a button there for a link to the NppFTP site.